PlagueVRC/AssetOrganizer/README.md

 | Scenes              | Scene Name > Avatar GameObject Name > Asset Type >
 | Textures              | Scene Name > Avatar GameObject Name > Asset Type > Material Name >
 | VRCSDK              | Scene Name > Avatar GameObject Name > Asset Type >

+## Contributing
+Please read and understand the existing asset type modules, and use one as a template.
+This is essential for predictable outcomes to happen.
+Once ready, make a pull request.